qdservices/crossborder_doc/source/includes/v3_webhooks.md

 To prevent your application against a replay attack, we recommend that you verify all incoming webhook events by validating our unique signature, X-ALLINE-SIGNATURE, in the headers.

-The signature is a JSON web token that can be decoded with the value of your secret_key.
+The signature is a token that can be decoded with the value of your secret_key.
 You can get it from your account representative.
 It will always be a hash string starting with webh_.